JosephKhateri/bbbs/README.md

 ## Reset root user credentials
 In the event of being locked out of the root user, the following steps will allow resetting the root user's login credentials:
-1. Using the PHPMyAdmin console, delete the `vmsroot` user row from the `dbPersons` table
+1. Using the PHPMyAdmin console, delete the `vmsroot` user row from the `dbusers` table
 2. Clear the SiteGround dynamic cache [using the steps outlined below](#clearing-the-siteground-cache)
-3. Navigate to gwyneth/insertAdmin.php.
+3. Navigate to bbbs/insertAdmin.php.
 You should see a message that says `ROOT USER CREATION SUCCESS`
 4. You may now log in with the username and password `vmsroot`

 ## Platform